Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 `iperf` client and server, communicate through Mininet, the measured performance should match that of two (slower) native machines.

+In short, Mininet's virtual hosts, switches, links, and controllers are the real thing - they are just created using software rather than hardware - and for the most part their behavior is similar to discrete hardware elements.
+It is usually possible to create a Mininet network that resembles a hardware network, or a hardware network that resembles a Mininet network, and to run the same binary code and applications on either platform.
+The main thing you have to keep in mind for network- limited experiments is that you will probably need to use slower links, for example 10 or 100 Mb/sec rather than 10 Gb/sec, due to the fact that packets are forwarded by a collection of software switches (e.g. Open vSwitch) that share CPU and memory resources and usually have lower performance than dedicated switching hardware.
+For CPU-limited experiments, you will also need to make sure that you carefully limit the CPU bandwidth of your Mininet hosts.
+If you mainly care about functional correctness, you can run Mininet without specific bandwidth limits - this is the quick and easy way to run Mininet, and it also provides the highest performance at the expense of timing accuracy under load.

 <a id=why></a>

 Why is Mininet cool?